MeteoSwiss/opendata/docs/general/download.md

 ### Reading GRIB2 files

-Because GRIB2 files are binary and not human-readable, they require specialized tools or libraries for access.
+Because GRIB2 files are binary and not human-readable, they require specialised tools or libraries for access.

 #### With Python

 GRIB2 files can be read and processed using Python libraries that support GRIB decoding and metadata extraction.
-These libraries integrate with common scientific Python tools for data analysis and visualization.
+These libraries integrate with common scientific Python tools for data analysis and visualisation.

 Example workflows and tools are available in the [Exploring GRIB files in Python](https://opendatadocs.meteoswiss.ch/e-forecast-data/e2-e3-numerical-weather-forecasting-model#exploring-grib-files-in-python).